Offshore Gambling from the U.S. Legal?

 Recently, a slew of steps have been taken both on the federal and state level to spread legalized gambling to the physical United States.
 Numerous states have legalized both online gaming as well as online poker, with many more taking steps towards legalization.
 Additionally, the Supreme Court has struck down the federal statute that banned sports wagering, setting the stage for states to legalize sports betting since there is no longer any federal prohibition.

 Now, bettors are not forced to place their wagers offshore in the event that they wish to gamble.
-Bettors now have various options for wagering that do not necessarily requires the multitude of hoops that they have to jump through to fund offshore accounts.
+Bettors now have various options for wagering that do not necessarily require the multitude of hoops that they have to jump through to fund offshore accounts.
 With a couple of exceptions, there are definite advantages to moving gambling activity back onshore provided that it is legal in a gambler’s jurisdiction.

 The first major advantage of betting inside the U.S. is the protection that comes from regulation.
-While many people naturally decry government regulation, gambling is one industry that where greater regulation makes business more safe and transparent.
-When gambling onshore, bettors are not subject to unregulated business practices of offshore operators from which gamblers have zero recourse.
+While many people naturally decry government regulation, gambling is one industry where greater regulation makes business more safe and transparent.
+When gambling onshore, bettors are not subject to the unregulated business practices of offshore operators from which gamblers have zero recourse.
 Offshore bettors simply have to take what they are given by the operator and their only alternative is to switch their business to another operator.
-Moving accounts requires both a steep fee to close an account as well as open the new account.
+Moving accounts requires both a steep fee to close an account as well as open a new account.

 The second major advantage of gambling in the United States is that debacles such as the frequent closures of online casinos can be avoided.
 Being subject to regulation imposes certain requirements on casinos.
-State regulations touch upon issues such as safekeeping of customer funds.
-Additionally, nearly all states that have permitted online gambling require operators to partner with a land-based casino that is already in the state.
+State regulations touch upon issues such as the safekeeping of customer funds.
+Additionally, nearly all states that have permitted online gambling to require operators to partner with a land-based casino that is already in the state.
 The use of established businesses with healthier bottom lines as teaming partners lends greater safety to online wagering in the United States.
-Conversely some bettors may value the greater anonymity that is afforded by offshore casinos and may prefer to keep their business there.
+Conversely, some bettors may value the greater anonymity that is afforded by offshore casinos and may prefer to keep their business there.

 As more states legalize both online casinos and sports gambling, it will be an open question whether that will impact the offshore betting market.
 The size of the offshore betting market is very large with estimated revenues between $2.5 billion to $3 billion.
 There are currently 12 to 15 million sports bettors in the U.S. The total U.S. market for online gaming is estimated to top $50 billion in 2018.